 What is a sauna?

 As a quick refresher, the modern-day sauna is typically a small room covered in wooden panels and containing a rock-filled heater, which increases the temperature to between 70º C and 100º C. Depending on the type of sauna, the humidity levels will range between 10-20%, leaving a hot, dry heat.

 - Steam sauna — The opposite of a dry sauna, steam saunas are humidity-sealed spaces made of tiles, glass, or acrylic to maintain the highest possible levels of humidity (usually 100%).
 Temperatures are typically kept around 50ºC.

-- Infrared sauna —IR saunas use infrared light to produce radiant heat that is absorbed by the surface of the skin.
+- Infrared sauna —IR saunas use infrared light to produce radiant heat absorbed by the skin’s surface.
 They do not omit as much heat, but the heat penetrates much deeper into body tissues than other types of saunas, thus producing a more rigorous sweat at much lower temperatures.

 - Dry heat sauna — Similar to Finnish saunas, but lacking water ladled onto the heating source, maintaining very low humidity levels (often below 10%).

 Now, willingly sitting in the heat sounds like a great time if you’ve got an ocean in front of you and a drink in your hand.
 But why would you want to do it otherwise?
 Regular saunas are ridiculously good for you.
 Let’s break it down.